Scarlett100/tech257_azure_linux/intro_to_azure/blob_storage/blob_task.md

 # <center> Script <center/>

-One of the things i found incredibly useful, was on microsoft documents, it mentioned you can add access when creating containers and storage accounts.<br>
+One of the things I found incredibly useful, was on Microsoft documents, it mentioned you can add anonymous access when creating containers and storage accounts.<br>
 For example at the end of making a storage account you can add:
  ```
  --allow-blob-public-access true